Vengeance Demon Hunter Tank Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 Defensive Cooldowns for Vengeance Demon Hunter

 As a Vengeance Demon Hunter, you have one defensive cooldown.

-Metamorphosis increases your current and maximum health by 30% and your Armor by 100% for 15 seconds.
+Metamorphosis increases your current and maximum health by 50%, and your Armor by 200% for 15 seconds.
 It also enhances your Shear and Fracture to generate 1 extra soul and 10 extra pain.
 It has a 3-minute cooldown and no cost.

 Torment is your only taunting ability.
 It only works on a single target and has an 8-second cooldown.
 It forces the target to attack you for 3 seconds, and also increases the threat you generate against that target for the same duration.